-I was facilitating a recent EO Forum retreat and doing a Deep Dive with one of the members—let’s call him Stan.
+I was facilitating a recent EO Forum retreat and doing a Deep Dive with one of the members — let's call him Stan.

 Stan was stuck.

-“I need to hire either a business development person or an office manager.”
+In his mind, the solution was clear: "I need to hire either a business development person or an office manager."

 Someone.
 Anyone.

-Because this—what he was doing every day—was exhausting.
+Because this — what he was doing every day — was exhausting.

-When someone is convinced the answer is a hire, a system, or a restructure… it’s usually not.
+The thing I've learned after years of coaching entrepreneurs: when someone is convinced the answer is a hire, a system, or a restructure, it's usually not.

 Instead of staying in the how, I shifted us to the why.